Tourism: when Google searches and Airbnb reviews come to the statistician’s rescue

 Number of comments left on Airbnb, after a stay in Paris, Rome, Madrid, London or New York

-• the statistics of internet searches on the Google, made available by the company on Google Trends, also make it possible to report on major trends and to compare countries.
-Thus, searches of the word “hotel” quickly returned to their pre-crisis level in the United States, as early as 2020, whereas the recovery was slower in Europe, where it returned to its pre-crises level in 2021’s summer (Graph 3).
+• The statistics of internet searches on the Google, made available by the company on Google Trends, also make it possible to report on major trends and to compare countries.
+Thus, searches of the word « hotel » quickly returned to their pre-crisis level in the United States, as early as 2020, whereas the recovery was slower in Europe, where it returned to its pre-crises level in 2021’s summer (figure 3).
 The gap between the U.S. and Europe has remained since 2020, including in the current period, which is characterized by a steady decline in searches.

 This decline since October 2021 appears to be slightly less pronounced in France than in Spain, Italy or the United Kingdom.
 Restrictions on international and internal travel within each country probably explain the variation.